telerik/blazor-docs/components/upload/validation.md

 # Validate Uploaded Files

-Files must be validated when uploading, and the process has two parts:
+If you want to validate the files when uploading, you should implement the validation in two parts:

 * client validation - performed by the Telerik Upload component
 * server validation - must be implemented in the application endpoints